Introduction

 )

-We’ll make a quick plot to compare the nowcasted confirmed cases through August 1, 2021, from the observations up until October 1, 2021.
-We’ll compare this to the right-truncated data available up until August 1, 2021.
+We’ll make a quick plot to compare our point estimate of the nowcasted confirmed cases through August 1, 2021, to the “final” observations from October 1, 2021 and to the right-truncated data available up until August 1, 2021.

 mutate(nowcast = rowSums(point_nowcast_matrix))